advoid/documentation/README.md

 Documentation
 =============

-This repository is used for documenatation and the global advoid Wiki
+This repository is used for documentation and the global advoid Wiki